thundergnat/SDL2-ttf/struct-by-value.md

 almost definitely need to be implemented separately at a low level and have the calling interface abstracted out.

-It appears the dynCall DOES have [a similar CStruct call-by-value routine](https://github.com/MoarVM/dyncall/blob/463573e7aa6ef3a9c361106463fad07c41861af3/dyncall/dyncall_api.c#L150).
+It appears the dynCall DOES have [a similar CStruct pass-by-value routine](https://github.com/MoarVM/dyncall/blob/463573e7aa6ef3a9c361106463fad07c41861af3/dyncall/dyncall_api.c#L150).

 So it seems like it should be possible.
 Documentation is pretty thin so it may be fiddly to get working.
 I'm not even sure if it should be implemented at the